OrensteinLab/PrimerDesigner/README.md

 <br>
 <br>

-- You can choose to apply threshold by setting the apply_threshold flag to True.
-You can adjust the min and max threshold on melting temeprature (tm) and gc contecnt.
-In addition, you can set the maxmimum allowed difference between forward and reverse primer melting temperatures.<br> <br>
+- You can choose to apply efficiency thresholds by setting the apply_threshold flag to True.
+You can adjust the min and max thresholds on melting temeprature (tm) and gc content.
+In addition, you can set the maxmimum allowed tm difference between the forward and reverse primers in every pair .<br> <br>
 <img width="474" alt="image" src="https://github.com/OrensteinLab/PrimerDesigner/assets/118123854/85ab62cf-c243-4067-9e5d-370bb7dc5b0f">
 <br>
 <br>